Find an Opportunity

 Greetings!
 SEEDS set up this page to give incoming Reed students more information about what to expect on each of the different SEEDS Odysseys.
 Every year, we work with some of the same and some new community partners.

-As in past years, this year you may choose from among four venues.
+This year you may choose from among three venues.
 All groups will sleep and eat together within the community, but each group of up to 10 students, led by two returning students, will have its own program of activities.
 Each group will also learn about other service opportunities available within Portland and surrounding areas.

-If you still have questions, you can always feel free to contact SEEDS at seeds<at>reed.edu or 503-777-7563.
+If you still have questions, you can always feel free to contact SEEDS at firstname.lastname@example.org or 503-777-7563.
 We hope to see you in August!

 The Education and Youth trip began at a local Fred Meyer’s to help with a drive for Schoolhouse Supplies, a nonprofit organization that provides free school supplies to public schools.
 They handed out reusable bags and provided information about the organization’s mission and collected donations.
 The group then planned activities, including games, sidewalk chalk, art and face painting for children at a local Human Solutions', which gives affordable housing and support services to low-income families in the area.
 After a community involvement panel on Sunday morning, these Reedies went to Oregon Museum of Science and Industry (OMSI) and facilitated an evening of hands-on science activities at various stations, including spin art, dinosaur claw casting, and fingerprinting.
 On Monday, the group worked with kids attending Portland Parks and Recreation Summer Camp at local Marshall Park.
 The group ended their trip at The Children’s Book Bin, which collects and distributes donated children’s books for low-income families in the area.